 If you are interested in completing step-parent adoption, the family law experts at Galbraith Family Law can provide experienced representation.

 The agreement can be as detailed or simple as you and the other parent would like it to be.
-Basic information that is typically included in the agreement include custody and visitation schedule, along with alternating holidays it that is being done, financial responsibilities other than child support, transportation, medical decisions, educational decisions and any other life decisions that one or both of the parents deem important.
+Basic information that is typically included in the agreement includes custody and visitation schedule, along with alternating holidays it that is being done, financial responsibilities other than child support, transportation, medical decisions, educational decisions and any other life decisions that one or both of the parents deem important.

 If you and the co-parent have conflicts over parts of the agreement or you just want to make sure everything is spelled out correctly, a skilled lawyer from Galbraith Family Law can help.